 What You Should Do:

-You must follow-up on all case alerts in E-Verify and reverify each employee on Form I-9 if their EAD was revoked.
+You must follow-up on all case alerts and cases in the Status Change Report in E-Verify and reverify each employee on Form I-9 if their EAD was revoked.
 Your employee may still be employment authorized based on another status or provision of law and may provide other acceptable Form I-9 documentation to demonstrate employment authorization.

 Reverification on Form I-9: